Skip to content

 9. Manufacturer's Warrantee: As an engineered product, porcelain countertops come with a warrantee from the manufacturer.

-How Porcelain is Produced
+How Porcelain Slabs is Produced

 Porcelain countertops are manufactured using a combination of natural materials and advanced technology.
 The production process involves several steps: